 Roses should be mulched with chips, pine straw, leaves or other material and they should be watered regularly during their first year.

 Fertilize roses monthly from March until September.
 Any general purpose fertilizer will do.
 Three tablespoons of 10-10-10 fertilizer are adequate for most plants but plants over 5′ tall respond to 5 tablespoons per month.

 Powdery mildew covers the leaves with a whitish gray powder.
 Leaves and flower buds may be distorted.
 Excess moisture from rain or overhead watering promotes this disease.
-Use a fungicide labeled for powdery mildew control at the first sign of this disease.
+Use a fungicide (click for sources) labeled for powdery mildew control at the first sign of this disease.

 Aphids and thrips are insects that attack roses.
 Thrips cause flowers to have ragged, blackened edges.
 They feed on the bud before it opens.
 Aphids suck plant juices from the underside of the leaves, spreading disease and weakening the plant.
 Either insect can be controlled with rose insecticides.

 Shrub- and bush-type roses should be pruned in spring just before growth begins.
 The Atlanta Botanical Garden usually schedules a rose pruning day in early March.
 Plan to attend this if you need advice from expert rosarians.

 Prune bush roses in February by removing weak canes, leaving four to six main canes.
 Each of these main canes should have three vigorous shoots arising from them, 6″ to 12″ long.